-Are you tired of containers or window boxes that look like everyone else’s?
+Are you looking for unique plants for your containers or window boxes?
 Do you need more space to grow healthful herbs and veggies?
 Try tucking a few herbs or veggies into your containers and you’ll solve two problems at once!
 Using herbs in your containers is much like using herbs in cooking . . . they add a depth to each “dish” and heighten the flavor and beauty of everything around them.
 Herbs and veggies, too, will stay in bloom or full-green all summer long keeping your pots looking full and fresh.
 Our wide variety of super healthy plants gives you the design freedom to select by color, scent, texture, leaf size, or height.

 TIP: Select containers that can be moved inside for winter and you’ll extend your growing season and have access to fresh-cut herbs all year.

-If you need ideas for how to create a container, click over to our Thriller, Filler, Spiller article for some great tips on building the perfect pot.
+If you need ideas for how to create a container, click over to our How to Build a Container Garden article for some great tips on building the perfect pot.
 But as we always say, there are no right or wrong answers in gardening so pick what you love!
 Here are a few selections to get your creative juices flowing:

 For colorful or showy thrillers: Lavender, sage, stevia, ornamental peppers, red kale, cabbage, or chives.